DerellLicht/read_unicode_files/README.md

 # read_unicode_files - generic utility for reading files from command-line path.
-This version will be adding UNICODE support.
+This version will be adding support for UNICODE filenames.

 ****************************************************************************************
 This project is licensed under Creative Commons CC0 1.0 Universal;